eagerbeaver0353/kxi-cli/CONTRIBUTING.md

 This section will give a brief layout of the code.

-The first place to look at is `setup.py`.
+The first place to look at is `pyproject.toml`.
 It describes the repository;

-- metadata (name, version)
+- `project` - contains project metadata
-- dependencies & versions
+- `dependencies` - contains required dependencies and their versions
+    - By default only `project.dependencies` are installed.
-- entrypoint script - **this is the key one**
+- `project.scripts` - **this is the key one**
     - points to the `cli` function in the `kxicli/main.py` script

 The main CLI source code is all contained in the `kxicli` directory.